East Bengal FC: Mini Derby

 Tifo displaying fans of (left to right) Mohammedan, Mohun Bagan and East Bengal united as the 12th man in support for India at Vivekananda Yuba Bharati Krirangan in 2019.

 East Bengal also has a significant rivalry against Mohammedan.
 The initiation of the feuds goes back to the early 30s, when Mohammedan came out as a dominant contender for Calcutta Football League by winning seven out of eight titles from 1934 to 1941.
 Since then until 1958, all the CFL titles were won among these three rival clubs, often referred as the Big Three of Maidan (Bengali: ময়দানের তিন প্রধান), and even in other major tournaments like Durand Cup, Rover's Cup and IFA Shield, the three clubs contended against each other for the honours.
 The rivalry initially had a communal background since Mohammedan being a Muslim-only club representing the Muslim population of Kolkata, thereby forcing the Hindus in the city to compete via their support for Mohun Bagan and East Bengal even though they weren't communal clubs themselves.
 By the 1960s, communal tension involved in the feud became insignificant as the club began to regularly sign non-Muslim players as well.
 But the club also lost their dominance in Indian football and after the inception of national tournaments like Federation Cup and National Football League, Mohammedan was no more a top club and mostly playing in the lower tiers.
 Thus, the club rarely met Mohun Bagan and East Bengal at major tournaments due to them being in the top tier.
 Mohammedan won the I-league in 2023–24 season and was promoted to ISL.
 Unlike the ever fierce East Bengal-Mohun Bagan feud termed as Kolkata Derby, the matches including Mohammedan and Mohun Bagan or East Bengal is commonly termed as Mini Kolkata Derby.

 Ownership

-East Bengal is mainly organized as a registered society under the Societies Registration Act, 1860, which means one can avail of membership in the club.
+East Bengal is organized as a registered society under the Societies Registration Act, 1860, which means one can avail membership of the club.
 There are around 12,000 members.
 Although, a limited company, named East Bengal Club Pvt.
 Ltd., was later formed, and both are governed by the club parallelly.
 Sponsorships and investments happen via this corporate company.
 The club is governed by its own set of rules and regulations.
 Amendments and resolutions are passed via extraordinary or annual general meeting.

-Currently the football rights are with a new merged entity, Emami East Bengal FC Pvt.
-Ltd. jointly owned by East Bengal and Emami Group who owns 87% stake of the whole club.